prometheus/alertmanager/docs/configuration.md

 A classic matcher is a string with a syntax inspired by PromQL and OpenMetrics.
 The syntax of a classic matcher consists of three tokens:

 - A valid Prometheus label name.
 - One of `=`, `!=`, `=~`, or `!~`. `=` means equals, `!=` means that the strings are not equal, `=~` is used for equality of regex expressions and `!~` is used for un-equality of regex expressions.
 They have the same meaning as known from PromQL selectors.
 - A UTF-8 string, which may be enclosed in double quotes.
 Before or after each token, there may be any amount of whitespace.

 The 3rd token may be the empty string.
 Within the 3rd token, OpenMetrics escaping rules apply: `\"` for a double-quote, `\n` for a line feed, `\\` for a literal backslash.
 Unescaped `"` must not occur inside the 3rd token (only as the 1st or last character).
 However, literal line feed characters are tolerated, as are single `\` characters not followed by `\`, `n`, or `"`.
 They act as a literal backslash in that case.

-#### Composition
+#### Composition of matchers

-You can compose matchers to create more complex expressions.
+You can compose matchers to create complex match expressions.
 When composed, all matchers must match for the entire expression to match.
-For example, an alert with the labels `alertname=Watchdog, severity=none` will not match the expression `{alertname="Watchdog", severity=~"warning|critical"}` as while the alertname is Watchdog the severity is neither warning nor critical.
-Remember that both alertname and severity have to match for the whole expression to match.
+For example, the expression `{alertname="Watchdog", severity=~"warning|critical"}` will match an alert with labels `alertname=Watchdog, severity=critical` but not an alert with labels `alertname=Watchdog, severity=none` as while the alertname is Watchdog the severity is neither warning nor critical.

-You can compose matchers into expressions with a Yaml list:
+You can compose matchers into expressions with a YAML list:

 ```yaml
 matchers: